 You should cut it into small pieces before doing this.

-If you don’t want to go though the hassle, you can place the chicken in the fridge for two days before wrapping up and freezing.
+If you don’t want to go through the hassle, you can place the chicken in the fridge for two days before wrapping it up and freezing it.

 Step 2: Wrap the Cooked Chicken Properly

 To avoid getting the chicken dry, you should wrap it correctly before freezing it.
 Otherwise, it’ll get tasteless.
 You can shrink-wrap it tightly with any plastic wrap.
 Just make sure it’s spotless before letting it touch the chicken.